Kamal-Singh22/Minimum-Number-of-Arrows-to-Burst-Balloons/README.md

 Start with the first balloon's end as the position to shoot the first arrow.

-For each balloon, if its start is beyond the current arrow's position, we need a new arrow.
+For each balloon, if its start is beyond the current arrow's position, we need a new arrow.....